Wise Guys (1986 film): Plot

 Back in Newark, Moe hides out of sight at Harry's funeral.
 He is spotted by Acavano and Castelo resolves to kill Moe after the service.
-Moe returns to his house and prepares to hang himself.
+Moe returns to his house, full of guilt and remorse for killing Harry, preparing to hang himself.
 Before doing so, sees a vision of Harry at the foot of the stairs.
 He quickly realizes that it is actually Harry, who arranged the whole thing with DiLea.
 Moe is thrilled, although he is so shocked that he is almost hanged anyway until Harry intervenes.
 Harry provides a skeleton for Moe and they write a suicide note before turning on the gas and setting fire to the curtains.
 As the two leave Moe's house, however, the door slams shut and puts the fire out.
 Castelo and his men enter to find a bizarre scene.
 Castelo takes out a cigarette, prompting his stooges to routinely spark their lighters for him.
 Acavano asks "Who farted?", prompting Castelo to realize the house is filled with gas just before the house explodes, with the crew inside it.
 Harry and Moe return to Atlantic City, where Moe bemoans the fact that they didn't keep the money.
 Harry informs him that he did save the money, but has invested it.
 Moe seems perturbed, but the film ends with their dream realized as the two stand in their Jewish-Italian delicatessen at DiLea's hotel.